Skip navigation

 Overview

-Triangular-shaped glands located on top of the kidneys.
+The adrenal glands are triangular-shaped and located on top of the kidneys.
 They produce steroid hormones such as aldosterone, cortisol, and precursor sex steroids that can be converted into estrogen and testosterone.
 They also produce the hormones adrenalin (epinephrine) and noradrenalin (norepinephrine).